khulnasoft-lab/design.khulnasoft.com/contents/components/tooltip.md

 - Show the same data in a different format, such as date or timestamps.
 - Display a full string of text that is shortened with an ellipsis (`…`).
-- Provide context for unlabeled items such as [icon buttons](/components/button#icon).
+- Provide context for unlabelled items such as [icon buttons](/components/button#icon).

 ### When not to use